Paul D. Stroop: Post-war activities

 From 1953 to 1955, he was Senior Member of the Weapons Systems Evaluation Group, Joint Chiefs of Staff, Navy Department, Washington.
 From 1955 to 1957, he served as Deputy Chief at the Bureau of Ordnance (BuOrd).

 From 1957 to 1958, he was Commanding Officer of the Taiwan Patrol Force based at Okinawa, Japan.
 From 1959 to 1962 he was Chief of the Bureau of Naval Weapons.

 Stroop served from 1962 to 1965 as Commanding Officer of the Naval Air Force, Pacific Fleet (COMNAVAIRPAC), and as Commanding Officer, First Fleet, Air PAC, with the rank of vice admiral.

 He retired in 1965.
 After his retirement to the San Diego area, he was a consultant to Ryan Aeronautical and Teledyne Ryan of San Diego until 1992.

 Stroop died at the Coronado Hospital in Coronado, California, on 17 May 1995, aged 90.

 Personal life

+Paul.
+D. Stroop met his wife Esther Holscher at the Naval Academy in his third year.
+Their first meeting was a Sunday afternoon after chapel in the yard, where a friend of his had brought her as a date.
+Stroop had a camera on him and took her picture.
+Not long after that, he managed to get a date with her and brought her to the academy.
+They began to see each other regularly and became his date for various hops and events.

+Esther came from Baltimore, Maryland.
+They would visit each other using the electric railway, the WB&A, Washington, Baltimore, and Annapolis.
+Esther was extremely popular with the members of his class and he used to say she knew more members of his class than he did.
+She was very popular with cut-in dancing and it was difficult to get more than a few steps in with her at these hops.

+Stroop and Esther waited until she completed her schooling to become a teacher and for Stroop to get through his first promotion to get married.
+This occurred five years later in 1926.

 Stroop was married to Esther Holscher Stroop from 1926 until her death in 1982.
 He was survived by his second wife, Kay Roeder Stroop; his two sons, two daughters, three stepdaughters, a stepson, 13 grandchildren, and 11 great-grandchildren.
 Stroop is buried at Fort Rosecrans National Cemetery.